unkrich/tinyurl-clone/readme.md

 * createURL(api_dev_key, original_url, custom_alias=None, user_name=None, expire_date=None)
 * deleteURL(api_dev_key, url_key)

-We will explore this in more detail later, though I don't currently have a need to expose these endpoints for use beyond the site itself.
+Because I don't currently have a need to expose these URLs beyond the site, the implementation of api keys will be left out for now.

 ## Database Design